 Many research results prove vegetarian diets help reduce cancer risk, especially breast, colon, stomach, and rectum.
 The studies are very specific, but the results are enormous, showing how following vegetarian diets reduce cancer risks in different body organs.
 What’s more important to notice is that the diet helps you as well as the environment and animals around you.

-What Foods to Eat on a Vegetarian Diet?
+What Foods Do You Eat on a Vegetarian Diet?

 The vegetarian diet mainly includes vegetables, protein-rich plants, fruits, grains, healthy fats, and proteins.
 Since you are not going for meat as a vegetarian, you need to replace the protein provided by meat with something else.
 It is nicely done by including various protein-rich plant food such as tempeh, tofu, seeds, nuts, and seitan.